fhackett/cpsc490/README.md

 #### Challenge 3 [15%]

-Like I showed in class, use SFINAE to make sure no-one can "misuse" these new operators we defined.
+Use SFINAE to make sure no-one can "misuse" these new operators we defined.

 This example should fail with an error like "invalid operands" instead of actually trying (and also failing) to instantiate the assignment code: